 Ridge-till

 The soil is left undisturbed from harvest to planting except for strips up to 1/3 of the row width.
 Planting is completed on the ridge and usually involves the removal of the top of the ridge.
-Planting is completed with sweeps, disk openers, coulters, or row cleaners.
-Residue is left on the surface between ridges.
-Weed control is accomplished with crop protection products (frequently banded) and/or cultivation.
+Planting uses sweeps, disk openers, coulters, or row cleaners.
+The residue is left on the surface between ridges.
+Weed control uses herbicides (frequently banded) or cultivation.
 Ridges are rebuilt during row cultivation.

 Mulch-till